shanidan92/muza-metadata-server/utils/README.md

 - Download album covers from Cover Art Archive
 - Automatically insert tracks into Muza Metadata Server
 - Serve uploaded files and covers
+- Organized file storage with separate directories for audio and images

 ## Installation